About The Annex

 Famous in the 1960s as a hippie hangout the Annex is now one of Toronto’s most sought-after, and well-heeled, neighbourhoods.
 It seems, just like Kombucha, something once frowned-on has become widely coveted.

-While buying a home in the Annex boasts a heavy price tag, it is one investment that will leave you feeling absolutely zero buyer’s remorse.
+While real estate in the Annex boasts a heavy price tag, it is one investment that will leave you feeling absolutely zero buyer’s remorse.